georg-lichtenberg/jedsy-dev-infrastructure/PROGRESS.md

 - Review and fix build process for nebula-healthcheck-service
 - Ensure version, git commit, and build time are correctly set during build
 - Check CI/CD pipeline for correct passing of build flags

+## 🔄 Deployment Notes

+- For `nebula-vpn-pki` and `nebula-healthcheck-service`, the complete CI/CD pipeline must run before changes can be tested on staging
+- Deployment confirmation can be verified via GitHub Actions status
+- Wait for pipeline completion before attempting to verify changes on staging environments